Modelur/docs/docs/reference/extensions_menu.md

 #### Restore default values ####

-This will reset your current Modelur settings to defalut state (the same as when you first install Modelur).
+This will reset your current Modelur settings to default state (the same as when you first install Modelur).

 #### Store Land Uses ####